How Can I Better Manage Difficult Conversations with Faculty?

 - Give a negative response to a proposed project or funding request

 But there is a better way.
-In How Can I Better Manage Difficult Conversations with Faculty?, a Magna 20-Minute Mentor with Dr. Richard Ogle, you’ll learn an approach to help you take the sting out of potentially problematic faculty interactions.
+In How Can I Better Manage Difficult Conversations with Faculty?, a Magna 20-Minute Mentor, you’ll learn an approach to help you take the sting out of potentially problematic faculty interactions.

 Although it’s often challenging to stay focused during difficult conversations, motivational interviewing can give you the framework you need to stay on track.